MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 6. What did Madison and Hamilton write in order to support the Federalist cause and ratification of the Constitution?
+   "The fundamental defect is a want of power in Congress..
+The confederation isdefetcive and requires to be altered"
 7. How many States had to sign the Constitution in order to pass?

 8. What was lacking in the Consitution according to the delegate from Virginia?